Tom-Notch/Jetson-Robotics-Docker/README.md

   ./script/run.sh
   ```

-  Feel free to modify the default `run.sh` to append additional parameters/mounts
+  * Feel free to modify the default `run.sh` to append additional parameters/mounts
+  * You can try to mount the `/opt/nvidia/vpi1` directory onto the container since the dev & libs of VPI 1 are all in this directory, but it's not necessary since the dockerfile already contains the directory
+    * To find out the dependencies of `nvidia-vpi`, you can execute `sudo apt update && sudo apt show nvidia-vpi` on a Jetson device; to find out the files packages (e.g. VPI 1 here) contains, you can execute `sudo dpkg -L nvidia-vpi vpi1-dev libnvvpi1` on a Jetson device

 ## Docker